 If more than 180 days have elapsed on the EAD clock, the applicant may apply for an EAD.
 However, if the requisite period has not run, the applicant may not apply, as the denial will cause the EAD clock to stop.
-An applicant's Asylum EAD Clock will restart upon a remand from either a Court of Appeals to the BIA or the BIA to the IJ.
-The applicant's clock will be credited with all the time that the case pended on appeal.
+If the case is remanded from the BIA for consideration of the asylum claim, the clock will begin to run again.